 By estimating and previewing your audience, you can test and optimize your PQL predicates until they produce a desireable result, where they can then be used in an updated segment definition.

-Data samples are used to evaluate segments and estimate the number of qualifying profiles.
+Data samples are used to evaluate segment definitions and estimate the number of qualifying profiles.
 New data is loaded into memory each morning (between 12AM-2AM PT, which is 7-9AM UTC), and all segmentation queries are estimated using that day’s sample data.
 Consequently, any new fields added or additional data collected will be reflected in estimates the following day.